-Description The property comprises a semi detached bungalow Accommodation Ground Floor: Entrance hallway, living room, kitchen, two bedrooms and shower room with wc.
-Gross internal floor area (m2) 57m2 or thereby.
-Neighbourhood and location The subjects are situated within an established residential district lying to the north of Edinburgh City Centre and convenient for all local amenities.
-Age Circa 1935 Weather Overcast but dry.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate. appropriate.
-Rendered masonry construction.
-Roofing including roof space Roofing including roof space Rendered masonry construction.
-Sloping roofs were visually inspected with the aid of Roofing including roof space Rendered masonry construction.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a Roofing including roof space Rendered masonry construction.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description The property comprises a two storey linked detached house.
+Accommodation Ground Floor - Entrance Vestibule, Hallway, Living Room, Kitchen/Dining Room and WC Compartment First Floor - 3 Bedrooms and Shower Room with WC Gross internal floor area (m2) 109m2 or thereby.
+Neighbourhood and location The subjects are situated within an established residential district lying to the north of Edinburgh city centre and convenient for all local amenities.
+Age Circa 1980.
+Weather Dry and clear.
+Chimney stacks None.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and overlaid in tiles.
+Head and shoulders access was gained to the roof void via the hatch within the hallway

-Г Roofing including roof space via the hatch within the hallway ceiling.
+Roofing including roof space ceiling.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Cast iron gutters and downpipes.
-Cast non-gamero and domppeon Main walls Visually inspected with the aid of binoculars where appropriate.
+PVC gutters and downpipes.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction roughcast extremally.
+The main walls are of cavity brick construction roughcast externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows throughout are of UPVC double glazed type.
-The front and rear access doors are of a PVC variety.
+The windows throughout are a mixture of timber and UPVC double glazed type. the front and rear access doors are of a timber variety.
 External decorations Visually inspected.
-Painted timber and PVC finishes.
+Painted timber and PVC finishes noted.
 Conservatories / porches Not applicable.
+Conservatories / porches Communal areas Not applicable.
+Not applicable. - Communal areas Not applicable.
 Communal areas Not applicable.
-Garages and permanent outbuildings Not applicable.
-Outside areas and boundaries Visually inspected.
-The property benefits from private garden ground to the front gable and rear elevations with a mixture of boundaries where defined.
-There is a driveway to the front elevation.
-Ceilings Visually inspected from floor level.
-Presumed plastered ceilings throughout.
+Visually inspected.
+The property benefits from a single car garage with a pitched and Communal areas Garages and permanent outbuildings Visually inspected.
+The property benefits from a single car garage with a pitched and tiled roof and a metal up and over door.
+Communal areas Garages and permanent outbuildings Visually inspected.
+The property benefits from a single car garage with a pitched and tiled roof and a metal up and over door.
+Visually inspected.
+The property benefits from private garden ground to the front, gable and rear elevations with a mixture of boundaries where defined.